 In this case, the form is a big part of its function.
 It fits well in the hands and is very maneuverable because of that.

 The king of barber trimmers comes with a healthy dose of additional accessories.
 You’ll fetch 4 trimming guides going from 1/8″ to 1/2″, a cleaning brush, clipper oil, instructions and a blade guard.

 As this is a cordless Wahl trimmer, you’ll also receive the recharge stand and transformers.
 What’s unique here is the little “well” for storing accessories.
 Quite convenient and something many other trimmers lack.
+Space is always at a premium on any barber’s counter.
+That’s why I like how everything is neatly organized and within reach for this trimmer.
 Here’s how it looks: